loybaldo/bmi-calculator/README.md

 ![BMI-Calculator-Banner.jpg](https://i.postimg.cc/B6zcShB7/BMI-Calculator-Banner.jpg)

 # BMI Calculator

-This is our TP (Task Performance) at STI College Gensan.
-This app is made to quickly calculate your BMI.
+This is a collaborative project at STI College Gensan that serves as our TP.
+Your BMI may be determined with this app.

 ## Group members